tri-cods/install/sections/atom.md

 ### Windows

-* we are working on it!
+* we are working on it! [see Atom's documentation here](https://flight-manual.atom.io/getting-started/sections/installing-atom/#platform-windows)
 <!--
 1. *Click* on the VScode installer in your downloads folder: